Bounded Termination of Monotonicity-Constraint Transition Systems: Significance for Concrete Programs

 It should be clear that in this setting, the height of the transition system represents the \emph{stack height} of the program.
 This is a resource of practical importance in itself.
 What can we infer in terms of the traditional resources, space and time?
 The pure functionality suggests that there is no iteration but recursion, so it may be possible to bound the execution time of a function body, or the space it consumes, outside any calls it performs; often, this bound will be a constant.
 If functions cannot allocate ``heap space'' at all, the stack height corresponds to space usage.
 If the functions can allocate space outside the stack, exponential space may be consumed for a polynomial stack height.
 Because the call tree is a tree of bounded degree, we obtain an exponential time bound (that is, a constant to a polynomial power).

 In terms of complexity classes, we may conclude that the program is polynomial-space or only the weaker result that it has the class EXPTIME.

 Also in this setting, we note that the abstraction may create the CFG in different ways, which are sometimes useful.
-For example, \cite{MV-cav06} chose call sites to be flow-points rather than function names.
+For example, Manolios and Vroon~\cite{MV-cav06} chose call sites to be flow-points rather than function names.